The Link Between Addiction and Childhood Trauma

 Why addiction may be a choice rather than a disease

-A disease is characterised by a state of abnormal physiological functioning that causes the undesirable symptoms.
+The disease is characterised by a state of abnormal physiological functioning that causes undesirable symptoms.
 In contrast, a choice is characterised by the right, power or opportunity to choose between two or more possibilities.

 Genetic development and childhood trauma